IBM-Cloud/docs/dedicated/index.md

 ### IBM-detected critical incidents

 Critical incidents are urgent, unexpected service outages, and stability issues that affect your environment or your users.
 If IBM detects a critical incident within your environment, you are notified by a notification on the **Status** page.
 You can also check the Status page for any known issues for the platform or your services.
+For more information about the Status page, see [Viewing status](../admin/index.html#oc_status).

 If you want to integrate your notifications with a web service that supports web hooks, see [Notifications and event subscriptions](../admin/index.html#oc_eventsubscription) for information about how to extend your notification capabilities.

 ![Incident response process](../local/images/incidentresponseprocess.png "Incident response process")